new-zealand-research-information-system/nzris-label-schemes-code-sets/README.md

 * *260205 Softwood plantations (30%)*
 * *260506 Kiwifruit (70%)*

 This same format applies to all label schemes and all label schemes can be entered in the same field as a string.
-For example Strategic Programme information would be added in the same format:
+For example Strategic Programme information would be added as follows:

 310803 Plant cell and molecular biology|for-2020|25;310804 Plant developmental and reproductive biology|for-2020|50;310806 Plant physiology|for-2020|25;260205 Softwood plantations|seo-2020|30;260506 Kiwifruit|seo-2020|70 **;CoRE Bio Protection Research Centre|c-strategic-programme|**